Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 My async skills are a bit limited unless using the built in async code.
 However, file reading is synchronous, so trying to put it into a task factory.
 Need to work on how!

+I think to start with, I will leave most of the code as synchronous, just to get it working.
+When I have the code working, then I can work on making it asynchronous.

+##### Third problem:

+I am duplicating the validation for the Weather class.
+The first time before we add it to the list in the mapper, the second time when we get it out of the data in the notifier.

+Should we be doing this twice?
+There are arguments for both sides.

+For:
+1. We should be checking the objects we are working on.

+Against:
+1. The object was validated in the mapper, why do we need to duplicate that check again in the notifier?

+##### Fourth problem:

+I have noticed that the weather temperatures have an "*" next to them.
+I don't think the other parts handle this, but I didn't notice that anything was wrong.
+I think the value wouldn't have parsed into a float, so that Weather object would have been ignored and not part of the main calculation.
+This would be incorrect.

+I will need to fix this issue in this part.

 #### Progress

 I've set up most of the weather component and the tests for it.
 I still need to do the validators, and extract parts of the current code to use those validators.

+As I am writing more of the Weather component, I am noticing that there is a lot to write.
+Which means, each component will be quite large.

+The Weather component is mostly there now, up to the stage where I could use the part one or part two console apps to use it.
+I still need to work out how I am going to do the processing part again.

+I didn't like calling the working part a "manager" in the other parts.
+A processor is what I think it should be, but it will be done differently if we are using events, not just using it as is.

 ## Kata Questions